cczhong11/HugoBlog/content/posts/project/leetcodeanswer.md

 It is popular for students to practise their coding skills on leetcode.com.
 It offers very good questions and good articles.
 However, it is not easy for people to learn from other good answers.
 Although it provides discussion, but people needs to go through threads by threads to find the right answers.
 I want to build a website **for myself** to find questions easily.

-**All codes are belong to Leetcode.com, it is not a good idea to redistibute them**.
+**All codes are belong to Leetcode.com, it is not a good idea to redistribute  them**.
 I totally agree with LeetCode terms of service.

 > "Content" means all software, communications, images, sounds, and material perceived or made available from the Applications.
 Unless otherwise specified in writing, all of our content is owned, controlled, or licensed by us.
 Content means all software, images, questions, solutions, or any material associated with the service and website.
 All content is copyrighted under United States copyright laws and/or similar laws of other jurisdictions, protecting it from unauthorized use.